-CCIC initially will issue discount notes with an aggregate principal amount at maturity of \$ million, which will generate gross proceeds of approximately \$300.0 million.
+CCIC initially will issue discount notes with an aggregate principal amount at maturity of \$ million (which will generate gross proceeds of approximately \$300.0 million).
 The discount notes will mature on , 2011.
 The indenture governing the discount notes will allow CCIC to issue discount notes in addition to the discount notes being sold in the offering.
-These additional discount notes will be limited to an aggregate principal amount at maturity of \$ million.
+These additional discount notes will be limited to an aggregate Accreted Value on the date of issuance equal to an initial Accreted Value of \$100.00 million (as if the additional discount notes were issued on the date of the indenture governing the discount notes) amortized to the date of issuance in accordance with the definition of Accreted Value.
 The issuance of any of those additional discount notes will be subject to CCIC's ability to incur Indebtedness under the covenant "Incurrence of Indebtedness and Issuance of Preferred Stock" and similar restrictions in the instruments governing CCIC's other Indebtedness.
 Any such additional discount notes will be treated as part of the same class and series as the discount notes issued in this offering for purposes of voting under the indenture governing the discount notes.
 CCIC will issue the discount notes in denominations of \$1,000 and integral multiples of \$1,000.